amish1188/learning-actions/README.md

 > ⚠️ Note the path to the file **`.github/workflows`**.
 All workflows must be placed in this directory to be picked up by GitHub.

 ### Step 3 - Set the correct .NET version

+The default build task for .NET provided by GitHub is configured to build .NET Core 5 solutions.
+As our solution runs with .NET 6, a change is required for the agent to have the correct SKDs installed.

 Change line 19 from
 ```yml